Pieter Omtzigt: Parliamentary Assembly of the Council of Europe

 In addition to his role in parliament, Omtzigt has been serving as member of the Dutch delegation to the Parliamentary Assembly of the Council of Europe (PACE) since 2004.
 He is currently a member of the Committee on Legal Affairs and Human Rights; the Committee on the Honouring of Obligations and Commitments by Member States of the Council of Europe (Monitoring Committee); the Sub-Committee on Human Rights; the Sub-Committee on the implementation of judgments of the European Court of Human Rights; and the Sub-Committee on the Rights of Minorities.

 In his capacity at the Parliamentary Assembly, Omtzigt has served as the Assembly's rapporteur on mass surveillance since 2014.
-He has also been the Parliamentary Assembly’s General Rapporteur on the protection of whistleblowers since 2021.
+He has also been the Parliamentary Assembly's General Rapporteur on the protection of whistleblowers since 2021.

 Omtzigt has also served as rapporteur on the case of the car bombing of journalist Daphne Caruana Galizia (2018), justice for the victims of ISIL (2019); and on Poland (2019).
 Between 2016 and 2017, he prepared the Assembly's proposal on an Investment Court System (ICS) for arbitrating in commercial disputes between states and foreign investors.

+Exit from politics

+On 18 April 2025, Omtzigt announced his departure from national politics due to ongoing struggles with burnout, saying that he would prioritise his family and health.
+In a video message posted on X, Omtzigt explained that true recovery from his condition was not possible amid the demanding and chaotic political climate in The Hague.
+Omtzigt also confirmed that he would be handing over the party leadership to Nicolien van Vroonhoven.
+At this departure Omtzigt was named Knight in the Order of Orange-Nassau.